mrgeoffrich/learn-openstack-scripts/multi-node-notes.md

 The python script will also validate particular things to make sure the environment is ready to have an installation done.

 Once the python script is successful, tell the user where to SSH to and what commands to run to begin the installation.

-## Remaining steps
+## Remaining steps (currently manual)

-### I manually added a second hard drive to os-storage
+### Manually added a second hard drive to os-storage for use with cinder LVM driver
 ```
 sudo fdisk /dev/sdb
 n for new